Actyx/machines/README.md

 - to check that your designed swarm protocol is sound
 - to check that your machines follow their prescribed role in the swarm protocol

+For more information please refer to the [README](./machine-check/README.md).

 ## Machine Visualisation

 The third library provides React components for generically visualising your running machines and letting you interact with them.